Oil on panel: 68,5 x 103 cm;

 Stechow notes that this maginificent work by Art van der Neer marks an important change in Dutch landscape painting and in Van der Neer’s Oeuvre (p.92).
 It opens ‘a decisive chapter in the history of colour (…) as van der Neer, whose earliest works are still a complete mystery to us, left behind the realm of grey-brown(-green) tonality, to which he had adhered through the late thirties ( …) down to about 1641 (fig 205), and began to concentrate on problems of a new luminosity’.
-After this work, he found his ideal subjects not only in landscapes illuminated by the setting, sun, the moon or flames and also in winter scenes with snow.
+After this work, he found his ideal subjects not only in landscapes illuminated by the setting, sun, the moon or flames but also in winter scenes with snow.

 As in works by Jan van Goyen and Salomon van Ruisdael, the present painting also allows the sky to occupy a large part of the painting, which was very unusual for Van der Neer.
 Stechow mentions that this painting is unusual also for the early 1640s because of the restless see, dramatic clouds and buildings of a more imaginary type, and the whole mood quite different from the rather placid one of Van Goyen and his followers: ‘Jacob van Ruisdael does not seem too far away’ (Stechow pp.103-4).
 Apparently, the artist was experimenting on a combination of different and natural elements in this specific painting.